t-davidson/computational-sociology/2024/course-materials/github_setup.md

 Follow these instructions to generate and store an access token: https://happygitwithr.com/https-pat.html

-5. (OPTIONAL) You should have Github set up now!
-I recommend trying to set up a repository to test it out and learn some core functionality, but you can skip to Step 6.

-You will set up a new repository on the Github website, clone it using RStudio, then commit and push a change, before verifying it on the website.

-Follow the instructions here: https://happygitwithr.com/rstudio-git-github.html

-6. Finally, you can use Github to get the latest version of all the course files (including this one!) on your computer.
+5. Finally, you can use Github to get the latest version of all the course files (including this one!) on your computer.

 Return to RStudio and click the `File` tab at the top of the page and select `New Project...` from the dropdown.
 This will open up the project wizard.
 Click the `Version Control` option then `Git`.
-Paste the URL for this project (https://github.com/t-davidson/SOC542) into the Repository URL box and select an appropriate directory to store it (this is where the files will all live).
+Paste the URL for this project (https://github.com/t-davidson/computational-sociology/blob/main/2024/course-materials/github_setup.md) into the Repository URL box and select an appropriate directory to store it (this is where the files will all live).
 When you're ready, click `Create Project`

 You will see a window pop up and then you will return to RStudio when the process is completed.
 If you look in the `Files` pane you should see the files from the course.
 You should also see a tab titled `Git` at the top.
 Now, whenever there is an update to the course, all you need to do is click the downwards facing green arrow to "pull" the files onto your computer.

+## Next steps

+I recommend trying to set up a repository to test it out and learn some core functionality.

+Set up a new repository on the Github website, clone it using RStudio, then commit and push a change, before verifying it on the website.
+You will need to do this for your final project so you might want to call the repository something related, e.g. "computational-project"

+Follow the instructions here: https://happygitwithr.com/rstudio-git-github.html

 ## Using Github for homework assignments